Dealing with Application Anxiety

 How do I handle the pressure?

 Academic pressure comes in many forms and from different people, including yourself.
 When a particular moment feels overwhelming, it’s helpful to remind yourself how much you’ve already accomplished.
 Create a timeline with manageable deadlines and handle everything one step at a time.
-And most important, make sure to take mental breaks to recharge and do things you enjoy.
+And most important, make sure to take mental and physical breaks to recharge and do things you enjoy.
 Even a 15 minute walk can bring peace and clarity to a seemingly impossible day.
 It’s important for you to maintain relationships with friends and family and schedule time for activities and events outside of school to help diffuse the pressure and revitalize you.

 Establishing healthy stress management practices now also will benefit you in the long run.
 There will be times throughout your years in medical school, in residency, and as a practicing physician that are likely to be stressful and taxing.
 Learning skills and coping mechanisms now will help you in the future.